gabrielromario13/PlaymoveTechTest/README.md

 ## How to use (Enviroment)

 - [SQLServer]
-  - Connection string is configured on appsettings.json
+  - Configure your ConnectionString on appsettings.json
   - Migrations will be applied when you start the application

 ## Implemented technologies: